roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

+===

- ****** Like Mommy, Like Daughter ****** bysilkstockingslover© Sandra worked her ass off all day and it wasn't till after one when she realized she had worked through lunch and missed her opportunity to meet with her daughter.
+Sandra worked her ass off all day and it wasn't till after one when she realized she had worked through lunch and missed her opportunity to meet with her daughter.
 She knew Kelly had track practice after school so the much-needed conversation would have to wait.

  The rest of the day flew by; only on occasion was Sandra distracted by the balls in her cunt.
 Glancing at the clock, she saved her work on her computer and drove over to meet Mariah, knowing one of Mariah's biggest pet peeves was tardiness.